mooreds/docs-1/docs/connectors/aws-ecs-documentation.md

 #### filter

 You can filter the results of a ListContainerInstances operation with cluster query language statements.
 For more information, see Cluster Query Language in the Amazon Elastic Container Service Developer Guide.

 **Type:** STRING

-#### maxResults

-The maximum number of container instance results returned by ListContainerInstances in paginated output.
-When this parameter is used, ListContainerInstances only returns maxResults results in a single page along with a nextToken response element.
-The remaining results of the initial request can be seen by sending another ListContainerInstances request with the returned nextToken value.
-This value can be between 1 and 100.
-If this parameter is not used, then ListContainerInstances returns up to 100 results and a nextToken value if applicable.

-**Type:** INTEGER

-#### nextToken

-The nextToken value returned from a previous paginated ListContainerInstances request where maxResults was used and the results exceeded the value of that parameter.
-Pagination continues from the end of the previous results that returned the nextToken value.
-Note This token should be treated as an opaque identifier that is only used to retrieve the next items in a list and not for other programmatic purposes.

-**Type:** STRING